 T-shirt- quick dry, wicking material

-If over 50 degrees: Shorts, nylon or other quick dry, wicking material
+If over 50 degrees, wear shorts, quick dry, wicking material

 Optional: Sunshade Technical Hoody.
-This high quality Prana hoody is awesome and the price is less than the popular Patagonia one.
+This high quality Prana hoody is awesome and the price is less than the popular Patagonia sunshade hoody

 Warm ski cap